The album that launched a dozen Manzanera solo records, featuring the members of Roxy Music and Matching Mole.

 - Re-issued on elpee in 1977 in the UK (Polydor, 2302 062) and Germany (Polydor, 2344 096) with lyrics innersleeve.

 - Re-issued on elpee in 1978 in Japan (Polydor, MPF-1123).

 - Re-issued on compact disc in the US (EG, EGCD-19).

 - Re-issued on compact disc in 1989 in Japan (EG, VJD 28055).

 - Re-issued on compact disc in 1999 in Europe (Virgin, 88457-2).

-- Re-released on expanded, remastered compact disc on November 20, 2000 (Expression, EXPCD-14) with one bonus track.
+- Re-released on expanded, remastered compact disc on November 20, 2000 in the UK (Expression, EXPCD-14) with one bonus track.

 - Re-released on remastered super high material compact disc on March 25, 2019 in Japan (Expression, BELLE 193087).